src-d/code-annotation/README.md

 ## Contributing

-[Contributions](https://github.com/src-d/code-annotation/issues) are more than welcome, if you are interested please take a look to our [Contributing Guidelines](CONTRIBUTING.md).
+[Contributions](https://github.com/src-d/code-annotation/issues) are more than welcome, if you are interested please take a look at our [Contributing Guidelines](CONTRIBUTING.md).
 You have more information on how to run it locally for [development purposes here](CONTRIBUTING.md#Development).

 # Code of Conduct